Read time 10 minutes

 4. Restart the Microsoft Outlook application, and then try to expand folder again.

-Due to some bugs, errors, or other issues, the application may also get corrupted.
-Taking it as a solid reason behind this issue, you can try performing an online repair on your Microsoft Office application suite.
-But before you begin with it, make sure you have a strong network speed to perform this repair.
-The procedure is as follows-
+Due to some bugs, errors, or other issues, the application might get corrupted.
+Taking it as a solid reason behind the issue, you can try performing an online repair on your Microsoft Office application suite.
+But before you begin with it, make sure you have a strong network speed to perform the repair.
+Follow the given procedure to repair the Outlook application.

 1. Go to the Control Panel and click on the Programs and Features option.